Azure/azure-sdk/docs/java/design.md

 - `Mcom.microsoft.azure.cosmosdb` (not in the `com.azure` namespace and does not use grouping)
 - `com.azure.mixedreality.kinect` (the grouping is not in the approved list)

-{% include requirement/MUSTNOT %} allow implementation code (that is, code that doesn't form part of the public API) to be mistaken as public API.
+{% include requirement/MUSTNOT id="java-namespaces-implementation" %} allow implementation code (that is, code that doesn't form part of the public API) to be mistaken as public API.
 There are two valid arrangements for implementation code:

 1. Implementation classes can be placed within a subpackage named `implementation`.
 2. Implementation classes can be made package-private and placed within the same package as the consuming class.